Differential cross sections for ${{^{12}\mathrm{C}(n,\alpha_{0})}}$, ${{^{16}\mathrm{O}(n,\alpha_{0})}}$ and ${{^{16}\mathrm{O}(n,\alpha_{1,2,3})}}$ between ${{E_n}}$ = 7.2 and 10 MeV with an active-target Time Projection Chamber: Angle integrated cross section

-The angle integrated cross section for \o16 and \po16, these are shown in Fig.~\ref{fig:total16O}.
+The angle integrated cross section for \o16 and \po16 are shown in Fig.~\ref{fig:total16O}.
 They are shown in comparison to the angle-integrated cross section of Lee (where they make the assumption that the differential cross section is the same for all angles as the average of the $\theta = 15^{\circ}$ and $\theta = 57^{\circ}$ values) and the ENDFVIII.0 evaluation \cite{ENDFVIII}.
 The individual ENDF components for $(n,\alpha_1)$, $(n,\alpha_2)$, and $(n,\alpha_3)$ are also shown separately.
 The \o16 values show good agreement (despite limited angular range) with the ENDFVIII evaluations (MT=800) at the smaller neutron energies with the value near the resonance at $E_n$ = 7.25 MeV being consistent in the current work.
 Our values match well those of Lee at this energy.
 As the neutron energy exceeds 7.5 MeV, our \o16 cross section also follows well that of the ENDF values.
 For $E_n > 9$ MeV, our values can once again be compared to those of Lee where the current work shows a much flatter energy behaviour, similar to the ENDF values.
 The relative uncertainty of our \o16 integrated cross sections range from 7-24\% across the different energy bins.
-This exceeds the desired 5\% desired accuracy across the 2-20 MeV neutron energy range \cite{HPRL,HPRLweb}, but is a significant improvement on the previous 30\% uncertainty.
-Once propagated through nuclear data libraries, with a 30\% uncertainty in $^{16}\mathrm{O}(n,\alpha)$ leading to a 100 pcm (i.e. $10^{-3}$ relative) uncertainty for $k_{eff}$, these new results can hopefully contribute to rectifying an underprediction of light water reactors' reactivity \cite{NEA}.
-The \po16 cross section components shows a larger than expected integrated cross section at lower energies with the value of around 50 mb from the current work exceeding the ENDF value (MT=801, 802, 803) by a factor of 5.
+This exceeds the desired 5\% accuracy across the 2-20 MeV neutron energy range \cite{HPRL,HPRLweb}, but is a significant improvement on the previous 30\% uncertainty.
+Once propagated through nuclear data libraries, with a 30\% uncertainty in $^{16}\mathrm{O}(n,\alpha)$ leading to a 100 pcm (i.e. $10^{-3}$ relative) uncertainty for $k_{eff}$, these new results can hopefully contribute to rectifying an under-prediction of light water reactors' reactivity \cite{NEA}.
+The \po16 cross section components show a larger than expected integrated cross section at lower energies with the value of around 50 mb from the current work exceeding the ENDF value (MT=801, 802, 803) by a factor of 5.
 As the energy increases however, the ENDF results begin to exceed our integrated cross section, which have good agreement with the Lee results despite limited angular range.
 The current results show the importance of measuring the differential cross sections for as broad a range of angles as possible which can have significant impact on the evaluated libraries' total cross sections.
 The relative uncertainties for this channel range from 45\% for $E_n < 8.36$ MeV, to around 15\% for $E_n \ge 8.36$ MeV.
-While the $^{16}\mathrm{O}(n,\alpha)$ reaction now appears to be well understood below $E_n$ = 7 MeV, there is clearly a great need for extending the R-Matrix evaluation to increasingly high energies due to current model deficiencies.
+While the $^{16}\mathrm{O}(n,\alpha)$ reaction now appears to be well understood below $E_n$ = 7 MeV, there is clearly a great need for extending the R-Matrix evaluation to higher energies, which is a much better approach for determining angle-integrated cross sections from differential data over a limited angular range.
 The considerable contribution of the \po16 to the total $^{16}\mathrm{O}(n,\alpha)$ cross section means greater neutron loss inside of reactors, modifying $k_{eff}$, and causing greater He build-up than previously accounted for, potentially precipitating helium embrittlement effects in oxygen-containing reactor facing materials.